-Controls colour and intensity of light emitted from the surface.
-When an emissive material is used in your sceneA Scene contains the environments and menus of your game.
+Emission controls the color and intensity of light emitted from the surface.
+When you use an emissive Material in your SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

-Emissive materials are usually used on objects where some part should appear to be lit up from inside, such as the screen of a monitor, the disc brakes of a car braking at high speed, glowing buttons on a control panel, or a monster’s eyes which are visible in the dark.
+Emissive materials are usually used on GameObjects where some part should appear to be lit up from inside, such as the screen of a monitor, the disc brakes of a car braking at high speed, glowing buttons on a control panel, or a monster’s eyes which are visible in the dark.

-Objects using these materials will appear to remain bright even when in dark areas in your scene.
+GameObjects that use these materials appear to remain bright even in dark areas of your Scene.

-As well as simple control over emission using a flat colour and brightness setting, you can assign an emission map to this parameter.
+As well as simple control over emission using a flat color and brightness setting, you can assign an emission map to this parameter.
 As with the other texture map parameters, this gives you much finer control over which areas of your material appear to emit light.

 Did you find this page useful?
 Please give it a rating: